For the new term information, please click below

 “I look on the past few months with pride in GC staff and students.
 Pride in how they have risen to unexpected challenges and remained positive and proactive throughout.
 Pride in how staff have gone the extra mile to support students and our partners; embodying our College Values.
 Pride in students for adapting to change and continuing to learn and thrive in uncertain times.“

 Mental Health and Wellbeing

 During this uncertain time we may feel restless, frustrated, and lonely.
 We may also feel low, worried, anxious, or be concerned about our health or that of those close to us.
-Everyone reacts differently to challenging times, and changes in the way that we think, feel and behave vary between different people and can occur at differing times.
+Everyone reacts differently to challenging times and changes in the way that we think, feel and behave vary between different people and can occur at differing times.

 It is important that we take care of our mind as well as our body and get further support when needed.

-Update from GC Safeguarding team:
+Useful resources from the GC Safeguarding team:

 "At home shouldn't mean at risk."